Introduction

 What are the Causes of Snoring?

-As mentioned, the noise produced during the sleep phase is because of the vibration of soft tissues in the throat.
+As mentioned, the noise produced during the sleep phase is caused by the vibration of soft tissues in the throat.
 However, various risk factors for snoring make some people more likely to snore than others.
 These risk factors include [1] [2] [3] [6]:

 Snoring is also common in families; thus, some genetic linkage may be present.
 Alternatively, the anatomical features mentioned above could be hereditary.